Muhammad-Awais-Tariq/Release_Radar/README.md

 3. Name: `api_key`
 4. Value: your TMDB API key
 5. Save
-6. Open the **HTTP Request** node in the imported workflow and link it to this new credential (Authentication → Generic Credential Type → Query Auth → select your credential)
+6. Open the **TMDB Search Tool** node in the imported workflow and link it to this new credential (Authentication → Generic Credential Type → Query Auth → select your credential)

 ### Step 3 — Add your Gemini API key as a credential